dodyirawan85/dell-vostro-3468-hackintosh/README.md

 ## Additional info, quirks, findings, etc

-`CtlnaAHCIPort` is absolutely necesary to Big Sur.
+`CtlnaAHCIPort` is absolutely necesary to Big Sur+.

 `IntelBluetoothInjector.kext` only load in Big Sur and below.
-Set `MaxKernel` to `20.99.9` for booting in monterey.
+Set `MaxKernel` to `20.99.9` for booting in monterey or just remove it if you only use monterey.

 `BlueToolFixup` from `BrcmPatchRAM` needed for bluetooth fix in Monterey

-`Heliport Client` is needed for wifi client (I use this because multiple OSes)
+`Airportitlwm` needed to updated for monterey if you want to

 `Combojack` also needed for fix audio distortion after sleep with unplugged charger, (run install.sh)